pjs902/jax-demo/README.md

     [ 1  2  3 10  5]
     [1 2 3 3 5]

-Aren't these copies slower than in-place updates?
+You might be wondering: aren't these copies slower than in-place updates?
 Yes, they are, but when you JIT a function, these actually get compiled into fast in-place updates.
 This takes a bit of getting used to, but is typically not a problem in practice.

-# Some useful links
+# Some useful links:

 ## JAX documentation